Kenya President, Chief Justice Clash As Elections Approach • Channels Television

 Kenyatta had earlier responded to a court victory for the opposition against Kenya’s Independent Electoral and Boundaries Commission (IEBC) by cautioning against any use of the court process to delay the elections.

-“They are taking us for fools…..
-I want to tell those in courts, we have respected you.
+“They are taking us for fools… I want to tell those in courts, we have respected you.
 But do not think respect is cowardice.
 And we will not allow our opponents to use the courts and to intimidate the IEBC, thinking they will win using the back door,” he told an election rally in the western county of Baringo, referring to the judiciary.
-Uhuru Kenyatta said

 Chief Justice David Maraga released a statement a few hours later, saying: “When political leaders cast aspersions on the administration of justice based on a misinterpretation of my statements, it has the potential to impair public confidence in our courts, and this concerns me a great deal.”